Fair-trade biodiversity credits

 Savimbo was formed to give them autonomy in, and access to climate markets.
 So we co-wrote a methodology based on their traditional activities and totemic animals — and then used complexity science and emerging technology to translate these activities for financial markets!

-This biodiversity methodology will be certified by Cercarbono, and tracked by Ecoregistry.
+Our initial biodiversity methodology was certified by Cercarbono, and the first project is being tracked by Ecoregistry.

-It’s being pushed to market by corporate buyers all over the globe and >18 different indigenous groups in >4 continents and their scientific and social advocates.
-Early exchange adopters included Xpansiv, Senken, Dovu, Boostera, and Emsurge.
+It’s being pushed to market by corporate buyers all over the globe and >18 different Indigenous groups in >4 continents and their scientific and social advocates.
+Early exchange adopters included Xpansiv, Dovu, Boostera, and Emsurge.

 The credit uses the Savimbo unit.
 A cross-market negotiation that is interoperable with other types of biodiversity methodologies around the world!